-Fair-trade fashion Fair, Fine and Still Highly Fashionable
+Fair, Fine and Still Highly Fashionable

 There was a time when ethnical fashion suffered the impression of being a pity product.
 No longer.
 At the same time more and more importance is being attached to the question of who makes the clothes and how they do it.
 Now labels like Gundara, Lanius or Armed Angels have young, fashionable answers that allow fair-trade projects to shed their sober eco-image.

 During her assignment as a development worker in Kabul in 2007, Gunda Amat Amoros discovered the small leather manufacturing business of Mohammed Yaqub.
 His bags were made of finest kidskin and meticulously sewn, but they were not selling well.
 They did, however, appeal to the political scientist, Gunda Amat Amoros, who was so taken by the material and the craftsmanship that she enthusiastically started to design bags for her own use and for her friends, even though she had no previous knowledge.
 These models, that now featured many more inside pockets, for example, were quickly snatched up in her circle of friends and acquaintances.
 They were so popular that her husband, Jean Amat Amoros, a geographer and development worker, managed to persuade her to bring out a complete catalogue of bags.
 “And so began the story of the Gundara label“, Gunda Amat Amoros comments.